 - Wefunder is a regulation crowdfunding platform that helps business raise up to $1 million of debt or equity capital.

 We have endorsed the Small Business Borrowers’ Bill of Rights regarding:

 - Responsible Underwriting

 - Fair Treatment from Brokers

 We encourage you to consider lenders and brokers that are signatories.

 The Right Financing for Your Business

-In this comprehensive and free introductory course, you’ll learn about different types of business financing; how lenders and investors think; how to identify the financing that best fits your needs; and where to turn to get the right financing.
+In this comprehensive and free introductory online workshop, you’ll learn about different types of business financing; how lenders and investors think; how to identify the financing that best fits your needs; and where to turn to get the right financing.
 There is a lot of material available regarding the what and how of business finance.
-This course will help you better understand the why.
+This course will help you better understand

 A marketplace is an online platform that plays an intermediary role to pair businesses that need capital (debt or equity) with investors or lenders.
 Terms such as “peer-to-peer” and “crowdfunding” have become somewhat less descriptive as a whole as more institutions become involved as lenders and investors.
 In contrast, direct lenders and investors use their own money.
 That is, they are principals in the loan or investment transaction, not agents or intermediaries.
 Hybrid lenders invest some of their own money and syndicate or crowdfund the balance.
 Their intent is to demonstrate that they have “skin in the game.”